Frank Faylen: Career

+Faylen's parents had been retired seven years when he, at age 21, convinced them to resume their act so that he could join them.
+They performed for four years, ending when his father died.

 Faylen became a stage actor at 18 and eventually began working in films in the 1930s.
 He began playing a number of bit parts for Warner Bros., then freelanced for other studios in gradually larger character roles.
 He appeared as Walt Disney's musical conductor in The Reluctant Dragon, and as a stern railroad official in the Laurel and Hardy comedy A-Haunting We Will Go.
 Faylen and Laurel and Hardy supporting player Charlie Hall were teamed briefly by Monogram Pictures.

 Faylen's breakthrough came in 1945, where he was cast as Bim, the cynical nurse at Bellevue's alcoholic ward in The Lost Weekend.
 In the following year, he played Ernie Bishop, the friendly taxi driver in Frank Capra's 1946 film It's a Wonderful Life.
 Faylen's career also stretched to television, where he appeared in a number of western series, such as Maverick and Zane Grey Theater, as well as playing series regular long-suffering grocer Herbert T. Gillis, the father of the title character on the 1950s-'60s television sitcom The Many Loves of Dobie Gillis.
 He also played Bert Hollinger in the ABC comedy That Girl.

 In 1968, he had a small part in the Barbra Streisand film Funny Girl.
 Faylen appeared in almost 200 films.

 He has a star at 6201 Hollywood Boulevard in the Television section of the Hollywood Walk of Fame.
 It was dedicated on February 8, 1960.